 When it comes to enterprise-scale analytics, both Alteryx and Databricks bring strong abilities.
 However, they serve different business needs.

 Alteryx focuses on speed, automation, and easy access.
 This makes it ideal for teams that want to streamline reporting and analytics without requiring heavy IT support.
-It can process large data volumes, but works best with structured and semi-structured data in mid-to-large companies.
+It can process large data volumes, but works best with structured and semi-structured data in mid to large companies.
 With features such as automated workflows, data blending, and connections to BI tools, it helps companies scale analytics efficiently across departments.

 If your team needs to process large volumes of data across multiple sources and run advanced models, Databricks is a better fit.
 But if you need fast, routine analysis with minimal coding, Alteryx works well.